twse/random-stuff/README.md

 ### Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2016).
 In the meantime, this font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Haansoft Hangul NEO).

+Pan-European Serif comes in four styles - Regular, Italic, Bold and Bold Italic.

+Pan-European Sans comes in two styles - Regular and Bold.

-This font covers the following diacritics:
+This font family covers the following diacritics:
 1. All characters of the six Windows Code Pages, i.e. 1252 (Western Europe), 1250 (Central and Eastern Europe), 1257 (Baltic), 1254 (Turkish), 1253 (Greek), 1258 (Vietnamese) and also all characters of eleven macOS Code Pages (US Roman, Celtic, Central Europe, Croatian, Greek, Icelandic, Irish Gaelic, Lappish, Romanian, Southern Europe and Turkish).
-2. All diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc. - see [Dr. Anthony Stone's ISO 15919 website](http://homepage.ntlworld.com/stone-catend/translit.htm)) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, etc. etc. etc.), etc. etc. etc.
+2. All diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc. - see [Dr. Anthony Stone's ISO 15919 website](http://homepage.ntlworld.com/stone-catend/translit.htm)) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, Wakhi, etc. etc. etc.), etc. etc. etc.
 3. All diacritics required for ISO 9 ("Transliteration of Cyrillic languages into Latin characters": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)

 ## FontCreator Data Files and Registry Keys (HTM file)
 This file includes data files and registry keys for all versions of FontCreator.
-See the Version History on the High-Logic site.

-## Translations for various programs
+## Open source project translations
 **Moderator's note:** Most translations were done with Bing Translator.
-* **EasyPaint** by Nikita Grishko et al. to Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
-In the distribution only Chinese (Simplified), Czech, French and Russian translations are spread.
+* **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
+Only Chinese (Simplified), Czech, French and Russian translations are included.
-* **SPFig** by Pierre Santoni to Dutch (CP850).
-In the distribution only English and French translations are spread.
+* **SPFig** – Dutch (CP850).
+Only English and French translations are included.
-* **Tinke** by Benito Palacios Sánchez to Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
-In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are spread.
+* **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
+Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.